Analysis of neutrino oscillation parameters in the light on quantum entanglement: Results

 CP violation sensitivity measures an experiment's ability to distinguish CP-violating values of $\delta_{CP}$ from CP-conserving values of $0^\circ$ and $180^\circ$.
 In this section, we will examine the CP violation sensitivity both in the presence and absence of quantum entanglement.
 To obtain these results, we varied the true value of $\delta_{CP}$ across the full range from $0^\circ$ to $360^\circ$, while keeping the other oscillation parameters fixed according to Table \ref{osc} in three different conditions.
 In the test spectrum, we used CP-conserving values of $\delta_{CP}$ (i.e., $0^\circ$ and $180^\circ$) and varied $\theta_{23}$ within its $3 \sigma$ confidence level, with the values of other oscillation parameters same as true values.

 The CP violation sensitivity results are illustrated in the left panel of Fig. \ref{result}.
 In this panel, the red, blue, and green curves represent the CP violation sensitivity as a function of the true value of $\delta_{CP}$ under three different conditions: the red curve corresponds to the true values of oscillation parameters from the first row of Table \ref{bestfit}, the blue and green curves represent the sensitivity using the best-fit values of oscillation parameters from the second and third rows of Table \ref{bestfit}, respectively.
 In terms of quantum entanglement, if entanglement is not considered, the red curve shows the CP violation sensitivity for the DUNE configuration.
-However, when entanglement is taken into account, the CP violation sensitivity decreases for both the ``global" and ``local" minima concurrence points, dropping from $8.5 \sigma$ to $8.2 \sigma$ and to $7.0 \sigma$, respectively.
+When entanglement effects are included, the CP violation sensitivity decreases for both the ``global'' and ``local'' minimum concurrence points, reducing from $8.50\sigma$ to $8.25\sigma$ and $7.19\sigma$, respectively, for $\delta_{CP}^{\text{true}}$ values between $0^{\circ}$ and $180^{\circ}$.
+In the range $\delta_{CP}^{\text{true}} = [180^{\circ}–360^{\circ}]$, the highest CPV sensitivity corresponds to the ``global'' minimum concurrence point with a value of $7.33\sigma$, while the ``local'' and NuFIT data points yield maximum sensitivities of $6.37\sigma$ and $7.04\sigma$, respectively.